rieske/cloudflare-logs-forwarder/README.md

 that often charge for the amount of data ingested.
 Even if the log aggregation is a self-hosted Elastic stack, the large amounts of data need to be stored somewhere.

-This project can reduce the size of logs ingested by an aggregator by selecting only the data fields of interest and by stripping the json field names that add a lot of overhead given large amounts of log lines.
+This project demonstrates how the size of logs ingested by an aggregator can be greatly reduced by selecting only the data fields of interest and by stripping the json field names that add a lot of overhead given large amounts of log lines.
 This can reduce the amount of ingested data by a factor of 10 and more depending on the data fields needed.